vedant0517/java-sudoku-solver/README.md

    - The current 3x3 sub-grid
 4. If a digit is valid, places it and moves to the next cell.
 5. If no digit works, *backtracks* and tries the next possibility.

+---

+## How to Run
+bash
+javac SudokuSolver.java
+java SudokuSolver